DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ## ANIMATIONS

-At first, you will need to change Simple Dual Sheath INI to make OUR shield appear on the back, because later we will make our placement for both our arrows’ and bolts’ quivers to be on our waistline’s back, which I believe will look much better in this combination than vanilla placement.
+At first, you will need to change Simple Dual Sheath INI to make OUR shield appear on the back, which I believe will look much better and more immersive than vanilla placement.

-Like you can see in the screenshots, it looks much less clunky than a bow being together with a quiver and clipping through each other and much more likely than us carrying our shield in our hand for all day.
+Like you can see in the screenshots, with these placement configurations everything looks much less clunky.
+Bow won't be together with quiver, so they won't clip through each other and it is much more likely to see soldier carrying his shield on his back than in hands for all day, while the shield isn't being used.

 <p align="center">
     <img width="50%" src="https://user-images.githubusercontent.com/37147270/132091012-c9491ef7-ddd7-4019-92c6-15116c4e1cb6.png" />